Bullying Prevention Plan

 School Bullying Prevention and Equity & Inclusive Goals(s):

-- Continue to develop a positive, inclusive school environment and promote inclusive practices (i.e., character education initiatives, CYC programs, assemblies and special guest speakers, Zones of Regulation, FTP presentations, and CMES partnered with One Voice One Team and ODSS grade 9 students, ).
+- Continue to develop a positive, inclusive school environment and promote inclusive practices (e.g., Celebration of Diversity wall, announcements from school climate team (grade 8 Nixon’s class), character education iniatives, CYC programs, assemblies (when allowed, virtual at present time) and special guest speakers (virtual), Zones of Regulation, FTP presentations (virtual), and CMES partnered with One Voice One Team and ODSS grade 9 students, Special Education supports, ).

-- Create learning experiences for our students that celebrate and honour Indigenous history (i.e., areas of study in the curriculum, books, announcements, Elders invited in to speak to staff and students, field trips, Orange Shirt Day initiatives, Land Acknowledgement shared throughout the year, Blanket Exercise for staff ).
+- Create learning experiences for our students that celebrate and honour Indigenous history (e.g., areas of study in the curriculum, books, announcements, Elders invited in to speak to staff and students (virtual), field trips (virtual), Orange Shirt Day initiatives, Land Acknowledgement shared daily, Blanket Exercise for staff, National Indigenous People’s Day, etc.).

-- To consistently address issues of bullying and discrimination when we encounter them and to teach prevention strategies.
+- To increase awareness and forms of what bullying is and to teach prevention strategies.

-- Empower our students to stand up, to intervene and report bullying when they witness it (i.e., student voice, character education, One Voice One Team initiatives,etc.,).
+- Empower our students to stand up, to intervene and report bullying when they witness it (e.g., student voice, character education initiative, One Voice One Team initiatives,etc.,).

-- Our school environment from staff, community partners, and our walls for example, demonstrate what we are focused.
+- Our school environment from staff, community partners, and the walls within our building demonstrate what we are focused on (e.g., Diversity and Inclusion).

-- Continue to seek input from our stake holders.
+- Continue to seek input from all stake holders through Climate Surveys.

 Bullying Prevention and Equity & Inclusive, Education Programs and Activities: